jeysal/viz.js-cli-wrapper/README.md

 For the full help text containing further information, run any of the executables with the `-h` flag, e.g. `dot -h`.

+### Exit codes

+* `70` - failed to read an input file
+* `80` - failed to write to the output file

+All other exit codes indicate invalid CLI usage or rendering errors from viz.js.

 ## Credits

 A huge thanks to [Mike Daines](https://github.com/mdaines) for making GraphViz to some extent portable with [viz.js](https://github.com/mdaines/viz.js)!